CYLeun/git_ang_github/notes.md

 git config --global init.defaultBranch main
-                    (Change branch name from master to main)
+                    (Change branch name from master to main) git checkout -b <new_branch> (create new branch and switch)

+# once pull request been made --> dont work on the same brance again

+# pushing to staging & test before pushing to main
+staging -> dev (push everything to staging first and then when approve, push it to main) # can change default branch from <main> to <staging>
+main -> production
+db -> backup

 # General terminal commands
 ls      (Show files in this directory)